Arcadia-Science/noveltree/docs/USAGE.md

 # Run the workflow on your own custom dataset
 As a reminder - the pipeline assumes that prior to analysis, input proteomes for each species have been sufficiently filtered such that no additional filtering of species or sequences is required.
 For a description of such a filtering procedure, see the following [GitHub repository](https://github.com/Arcadia-Science/2023-tsar-noveltree/tree/main/scripts/data-preprocessing).
+Briefly, these scripts: 1) remove short protein sequences, 2) retain only the longest protein per-gene (in the case of transcriptomes with multiple isoforms), 3) remove redundant protein sequences, and 4) rename protein sequences in accordance to NovelTree's expected format.

 ## Preparation
 **1.** Prepare a samplesheet following the required format: